alospeaks/cisco-dc-automation/LabGuide/section-2-2-containers.md

 1. Switch to the terminal window
 2. cd `training`
 3. type ` docker-compose up -d`
-4. this should start up the gitlab container.
+4. this should start up the gitlab and jenkins container.
 It will take couple of mins to download the images.

   ![docker-comp](/images/docker-comp-1.png)